eduardo-aleman/tucidides/content/_index.md

 Gomme, A. W., Antony Andrewes, and K. J. Dover. *A Historical Commentary on Thucydides*.
 5 vols.
 Oxford: Oxford University Press, 1945–1981.

+Hornblower, Simon**. *Thucydides*.
+London: Duckworth, 1987.

+Kagan, Donald. *The Outbreak of the Peloponnesian War*.
+Cornell University Press, 1987.
+  -. *The Archidamian War*.
+Cornell University Press, 1997.
+  -. *The Peace of Nicias and the Sicilian Expedition*.
+Cornell University Press, 2001.
+  -. *The Fall of the Athenian Empire*.
+Cornell University Press, 2001.

 Palmer, Michael. *Love of Glory and the Common Good: Aspects of the Political Thought of Thucydides*.
 Lanham, MD: Rowman and Littlefield, 1992.

 Parry, Adam. *Logos and Ergon in Thucydides*.
 With a new introduction by Donald Kagan.
 Salem, NH: Ayer, 1981.